fetimo/razzle-ssr-with-routing-example/01_ssr/README.md

 Start compilation and serving app with `yarn start`.

 It features server-side routing and fetching data before render, as well as allowing the client to fetch data.

-Full credit to Jared Palmer, putting it together helped me wrap my head around it.